In first full day in office, Biden tackles multiple crises

 But the pandemic is arguably the country’s starkest problem, given the daily death toll.
 For nearly a year Biden has criticized Trump for not making full use of his executive powers to ramp up production of coronavirus tests and personal protective equipment.

 In his actions and remarks on Thursday, he authorized the use of the Defense Production Act to increase efforts to combat the pandemic and increase vaccine distribution.
-“This is a wartime undertaking,” Biden said, noting that more Americans have died of COVID-19 than in all of World War II.
+“This is a wartime undertaking,” Biden said, noting that more Americans have died of covid-19 than in all of World War II.

 The president’s early moves are the culmination of months of planning.
 His team began laying the groundwork last April, hiring staff and drafting proposals with an eye toward the opening days of a Biden presidency.